digitlimit/resume/README.md

 # Resume
-An easy to use profile page
+An easy to use profile page built with Laravel